freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/project-euler/problem-327-rooms-of-doom.md

 <img class="img-responsive center-block" alt="series of three rooms, connected to each other by automatic doors" src="https://cdn.freecodecamp.org/curriculum/project-euler/rooms-of-doom.gif" style="background-color: white; padding: 10px;">

 Each door is operated by a security card.
-Once you enter a room the door automatically closes and that security card cannot be used again.
-A machine at the start will dispense an unlimited number of cards, but each room (including the starting room) contains scanners and if they detect that you are holding more than three security cards or if they detect an unattended security card on the floor, then all the doors will become permanently locked.
+Once you enter a room, the door automatically closes, and that security card cannot be used again.
+A machine will dispense an unlimited number of cards at the start, but each room (including the starting room) contains scanners.
+If they detect that you are holding more than three security cards or if they detect an unattended security card on the floor, then all the doors will become permanently locked.
 However, each room contains a box where you may safely store any number of security cards for use at a later stage.

 If you simply tried to travel through the rooms one at a time then as you entered room 3 you would have used all three cards and would be trapped in that room forever!